georgzurbonsen/Beyond4P_Apps/Examples/Markdown Display - IMF Data/Analyze GDP Growths.md

 {					// [5] begin of program code section
 ```

-* [0] set the B4P program path on UNIX/LINUX/MACOS systems; must be on the first line of all B4P files.
+* [0] '#!/usr/local/bin/Beyond4P' ("shebang statement") sets the B4P program path on UNIX/LINUX/MACOS systems; must be on the very first line.
 * [1] assigment of the literal 'quiet' to the system variable 'runtine settings' with tree-like member variable 'verbose'.
 * [2,3] Include library files extending functionality of Beyond4P, such as loading Microsoft Excel formatted files
 * [4] procedure call to start performance measurement.
 No parentheses are needed if a procedure is called without parameters